We still need vaccine passports – and I’ve had both my jabs | Sean O’Grady

 We still need vaccine passports – and I’ve had both my jabs

 Jab done; job done.
 My local pharmacist asked me on Saturday when I’d like to have my winter flu jab.
-I replied, “How about now?”
-A few minutes later and I’m done – at no cost to me – and, in about a fortnight I’ll have some measure of protection against influenza.
+I replied: “How about now?”
+A few minutes later and I’m done – at no cost to me, and in about a fortnight I’ll have some measure of protection against flu.

 It goes nicely with my matching pair of coronavirus doses, I like to think, and when the Covid booster vaccination comes around (soon, I hope), I’ll have a full set of protections.
 I don’t feel any false sense of security, but it’s nice to be fully jabbed.

-The numbers of adults who’ve had their jabs is now impressively high, and proof that the anti-vaxxers have lost their war against reason.
-Happily, no more draconian measures were necessary (though “no jab, no job” remains appropriate in health and care settings).
+The number of adults who’ve had their jabs is now impressively high, and proof that the anti-vaxxers have lost their war against reason.
+Happily, more draconian measures were not necessary (though “no jab, no job” remains appropriate in health and care settings).

-The science was clear some time ago, and other countries way ahead of us.
-Such is my sense of a personal responsibility (and self-preservation) that I’m still using a face mask while out shopping, and I use the hand sanitisers wherever I can; as well as practicing a bit of discreet social distancing.
+The science was clear some time ago, and other countries were way ahead of us.
+Such is my sense of personal responsibility (and self-preservation) that I’m still using a face mask while out shopping, and I use hand-sanitisers wherever I can as well as practising a bit of discreet social distancing.

-None of these little precautions place any great inconvenience on me or on anyone else, but it’s a bit disturbing to see how rapidly they are being abandoned – as if coronavirus has just faded away, when we all know (or should) that it remains a potentially mortal threat.
+None of these little precautions places any great inconvenience on me or on anyone else, but it’s a bit disturbing to see how rapidly they are being abandoned – as if coronavirus has just faded away, when we all know (or should know) that it remains a potentially mortal threat.

 The talk is that Boris Johnson is about to set light to a bonfire of Covid regulations, and abolish emergency powers.
 Yet, as ever, there are mixed messages abroad.

-Vaccines for 12 to 15 years olds have been on and off with bewildering frequency in recent weeks – now they are on again.
-They’re essential to reach anything like herd immunity, and Chris Whitty and the other chief medical officers evidently think the balance of risks favours mass vaccination of teenagers: another reminder that the crisis is not actually over.
+Vaccines for 12- to 15-year-olds have been on and off the agenda with bewildering frequency in recent weeks – now they are on again.
+They’re essential to reach anything like herd immunity, and Chris Whitty and the other chief medical officers evidently think the balance of risks favours the mass vaccination of teenagers: another reminder that the crisis is not actually over.

 We need to know, generally, much more about where we stand with our invisible enemy.
 Sajid Javid pops up on television to tear up his vaccine passport; yet his cabinet colleague Therese Coffey tells us that some coronavirus controls may still be needed in winter to keep cases down.

-There is still a danger out there, and common sense and all public health experience tells us that a highly-transmissible virus with no continuing restrictions during autumn and winter spells trouble ahead.
+There is still a danger out there, and common sense (and all public health experience) tells us that a highly transmissible virus combined with no continuing restrictions during autumn and winter spells trouble ahead.

 Christmas 2021 is apparently now guaranteed to take place as normal – but how can we know what things will be like in three months?

-It would seem more some sensible to retain some of the modest precautions – face coverings on trains and buses, working from home, a stronger test and trace regime – before the level of cases and hospitalisations starts to increase alarmingly; at which time it is too late to act.
+It would seem more some sensible to retain some of the modest precautions – face coverings on trains and buses, working from home, a stronger test-and-trace regime – before the level of cases and hospitalisations starts to increase alarmingly, at which point it is too late to act.
 It’s like driving a car (badly): if you travel too fast and the lights change to red, then you have to really stamp on the brakes to slow down in time.

 Join our new commenting forum